 - the official i.e. Banner late registration period is maintained at 1 week

 - an unofficial i.e. Leeward late registration “window” is created and lasts until the end of the third week of the semester.*Students are required to get the instructor's approval via the Late Registration Card-available from A&R beginning the second week of instruction. *Instructors must sign and date the Card and input Capacity override approval for a closed class via their MyUH account if necessary-not through Laulima.
 Registration into the course is done at the Admissions and Records Office windows by the student no later than 3:00 P.M on Friday of the third week of instruction .
 In addition to any tuition and fees, A&R will charge the $5 change of registration fee;

 - beginning with the fourth week of the semester, NO appeals will be accepted-with or without instructor approval.

-Instructors can assist students avoid registration problems by checking their MyUH Portal class rosters often-especially during the first three weeks of the semester when dropping and adding classes is occurring.
+Instructors can assist students in avoiding registration problems by checking their MyUH class rosters often-especially during the first three weeks of the semester when dropping and adding classes is occurring.
 Reminder: Laulima is the University of Hawaii’s online Collaboration and Learning Environment for use in online and web‐enhanced (hybrid) classes.
 Laulima provides instructors and students with accessibility to course content and communication tools for interaction between the instructor and students within the course Adding or dropping a student in Laulima does not affect the official student record.
 The student is required to add or drop a course through their MyUH account

 Registration into a course obligates you financially and academically even if you do not attend any classes or make payment by applicable deadlines.
 If payment in full is not received or you have not enrolled in the payment plan by the published deadline, the University of Hawai’i reserves the right to cancel your registration and place a financial hold on your student account which may deny you any further services such as future registration, transcripts, verification of student status request, etc.